py-pdf/pdfly/docs/user/subcommand-cat.md

  Usage: pdfly cat [OPTIONS] FILENAME FN_PGRGS...

- Concatenate pages from PDF files into a single PDF file.
+ Extract and concatenate pages from PDF files into a single PDF file.
  Page ranges refer to the previously-named file.
 A file not followed by a page range means all the pages of the file.
  PAGE RANGES are like Python slices.